ramondiver22/vegasbr/ReadMe.md

-# Someone told me this script has trojan, you need to carefully look the code.
+# Someone told me that there is a Trojan horse in this script.
+You need to look at the code carefully.
 # How to deploy on localhost

 1. Copy project folder to htdocs folder of xampp installation.